harrybooth/harrybooth.github.io/index.md

 ### Publications

-[1] Booth, Harry, and Peter J. Bentley.
+[1] [Booth, Harry, and Peter J. Bentley.
 "The Evolution of Fractal Protein Modules in Multicellular Development."
 ALIFE 2022: The 2022 Conference on Artificial Life.
-MIT Press, 2022. [link][https://direct.mit.edu/isal/proceedings/isal2022/34/17/112280]
+MIT Press, 2022.][https://direct.mit.edu/isal/proceedings/isal2022/34/17/112280]

 ## Other Projects and Interests